hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-fs-mod.md

 Flash the firmware image to image0 or image1 via [SSH](/ont-huawei-ma5671a/#flashing-a-new-rootfs-via-ssh) or via [TTL serial](/ont-huawei-ma5671a-ymodem) as usual.

-After the flash it is absolutely necessary to connect to the SFP via telnet using the IP 192.168.1.10:
+After flashing, it is absolutely necessary to connect to the SFP via telnet using the IP 192.168.1.10:

 ```sh
 telnet 192.168.1.10
 ```

-Once connected via telnet to the SFP, execute the following commands, it will be necessary to wait a few minutes until the end of the automatic procedure:
+Once connected via telnet to the SFP, execute the following commands.
+Then wait a few minutes until the end of the automatic procedure:

 ```sh
 firstboot
 reboot
 ```

-Remember that with each flash of this firmware it is always necessary to perform the procedure described above, otherwise the SFP will not work!
+Performing the procedure described above is necessary after each flash of this firmware, otherwise the SFP will not work!

 # Login info